patooz/alx-higher_level_programming/0x0A-python-inheritance/README.md

 9-rectangle.py - a class Rectangle that inherits from BaseGeometry (7-base_geometry.py).
-10-square.py - a class Square that inherits from Rectangle (9-rectangle.py 11-square.py - a class Square that inherits from Rectangle (9-rectangle.py)
+10-square.py - a class Square that inherits from Rectangle (9-rectangle.py 11-square.py - a class Square that inherits from Rectangle (9-rectangle.py) 100-my_int.py - a class MyInt that inherits from int